HannahPefley/Solar-Eclipse-Data-Analysis/README.md

 To recreate our analysis and steps from our report in their entirety, several files are provided.
 We will explain the structure and basic function of the provided files and folders, while explanation of any additional created files and folders can be found within the files that create them themselves.
 It's important to note that many of these files are set up to read from the results of previous files (and thus could be used in the future with new/additional data) to provide a similar analysis

 ## Contents
+***Order of operation:*** These files follow the 8-week process of research and analysis from start to finish, and as such many of the later files depend on results from earlier files.
+Here is a brief note on the most optimal order these files are to be run:

+	1. ExplainationOfImputation.Rmd - Reads from original file

+	2. FillingAllNulls.qmd - Reads from original file- exports cleaned data.
+Necessary to run.

+	3. cleaning moon.R - Reads from OriginalMoonData.csv, exports expanded_testingcleaningofmoon.csv.
+Necessary to run for app.R

+	4. app.R - Reads from cleaned data and

+	5. AltitudeAndAccel.Rmd - analysis of cleaned data

+	6. TemperatureAnalysis.ipynb - analysis of cleaned data

 ### PreProcessing Files

 #### ExplainationOfImputation.Rmd
 The file detailing the steps of selecting methods of imputation for the columns for 3 variables: Temperature, Acceleration, and Light.
 It is important to note that the purpose of this file is simply exploration of the reasoning behind the methods of imputation selected for later use; it is not intended to be the main file of imputation itself.
 This file reads in the original data set and creates several folders consisting of the data necessary for explanation of the models, as well as displays graphs showing the resulting “best” imputations.
-It is one level down from the main files, within the “Explaining Imputation of First Three Columns” folder, as to properly contain the files it generates, and keep it separate from the actual imputation files.
+It is not necessary to run this file in order to run any files afterwards, ad it only provides explaination as to why certain imputation methods were chosen for certain columns.

 #### FillingAllNulls.qmd
 File that takes the original .csv file and creates files for individual balloons, then creates new imputed and indicator columns.
 The resulting file is `AllNullsFilled.csv`.